HectorRguez/autoMask/README.md

 ## The cifFile class
 The most important class of the project is the cifFile.
 It handles all the *.cif* file readings, modifications, new file generation and storage.
 This standard includes:
-- Although there is no standard **header**, software such as Clewin usually incorporates information regarding the author of the mask.
+- Although there is no standard **header**, software such as CleWin usually incorporates information regarding the author of the mask.
 - **Layer declaration**: Each layer is defined with a number.
-Furthermore, the comment placed in the same line is used by Clewin to select the color of the specific layer.
+Furthermore, the comment placed in the same line is used by CleWin to select the color of the specific layer.
 - The content of the mask is composed of three major shapes: **Circles**, **Boxes** and **Wires**.
 - This file format uses modules which will be referred to as **elements** to avoid repetition.
 Elements are declared as belonging to a specific layer, with a name, an index and their contents.
 Then, this element can be instantiated on any desired position as many times as needed throughout the file.